music-encoding/guidelines/_guidelines-v3/06-neumes/04-neumesExamples/02-neumesEncodingVariants.md

 punctum
 on the syllable "so" that is not present in source "R".

-{% include plainExample.html example="examples/neumes/neumes-sample160.xml" valid="true" version=page.version %}
+{% include mei example="neumes/neumes-sample160.xml" valid="true" %}